-How to knit a hat – You won’t be scared to enter the bitterly cold weather in winter with this easy beginner hat pattern!
+You won’t be scared to enter the bitterly cold weather in winter with this cosy knit hat.

 Knit with Lion Brand wool ease thick and quick yarn in fig, this hat is so soft and cosy, it will be sure to protect you in the coldest climate!

-This pattern is great for beginners, as it is an easy level pattern, and the techniques you will need to know are knit, purl, and K2tog, as well as knitting in the round, either on circular needles or on double-pointed needles.
+This pattern is great for beginners, as it is an easy level pattern, and the techniques you will need to know are how to knit, purl, and K2tog, as well as knitting in the round on circular needles.